News & Community Involvement

 Flowers

 The Flower Committee is responsible for ordering flowers and maintaining accurate records.
-Committee members are responsible for ordering the altar flowers, the Christmas poinsettias, Easter lilies, etc. Committee members will need to come to the Chapel to water the flowers on Saturdays and multiple times through the week, when we have poinsettias or lilies to water.
+Committee members are responsible for ordering the altar flowers, the Christmas poinsettias, Easter lilies, etc. Committee members will need to come to the Chapel to water the flowers on Saturdays and multiple times throughout the week, when we have poinsettias or lilies to water.
 The Committee Chairman will communicate with Wine and Roses Florist, to ensure the orders are accurate.

 Audio/Visual